oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 but should not be able to style the root of a container-query.

 For those reasons,
-we think the two features --
+I think the two features --
 container queries and scope -- should remain distinct, and be solved separately.